 If you’re wandering around looking for Table 52, we have some sad news - it’s gone.
 But the good news is that it was replaced by Blue Door, where you can still get comfort food like fried chicken, or go for more creative seasonal options like duck confit with parsnips.
 It’s located in the carriage house of the Biggs Mansion, and the inside has the kind of elegant, old-world feel a modern building just can’t fake.
 There’s also a great courtyard patio, which is one of the most serene outdoor seating areas in the city.
 It’s good for date night, dinner with the parents, or even a relaxing meal with good friends.

 Eating in the center of a five-story Restoration Hardware’s giant atrium sounds like it’s just a small step above getting lunch at the mall, but we love the 3 Arts Cafe and completely embrace it.
 The space alone is impressive, with glass ceilings, couches, and a water fountain underneath a giant crystal chandelier.
-You’re also here for the food, of course, which is never disappointing - unsurprisingly, since it’s from the same folks who run Au Cheval and Gilt Bar.
+You’re also here for the food, which is never disappointing.
 This place is open every day for breakfast, brunch, and early dinner (it closes at 8pm), and we like it best at lunchtime, when it’s bright inside and we can eat a truffle grilled cheese before touching all the stuff we can’t afford at Restoration.

-This place has been around for so long you might have forgotten all about it (since 1996, which makes it about 100 years old in restaurant years).
-It’s an elegant Vietnamese spot with indoor palm trees and an ironwork balcony that looks like it belongs in New Orleans.
+This Vietnamese restaurant has been around for so long that you might have forgotten all about it (since 1996, which makes it about 100 years old in restaurant years).
+But Le Colonial recently moved, and like your brother who refuses to leave Beverly, it’s still in the Gold Coast.
+Now it’s on the third floor overlooking Oak Street, but has the same sort of 1920s French-colonial atmosphere as before, with indoor palm trees and lots of wicker and bamboo.
 Come with your parents and get shrimp and chicken beignets, followed by the Goi Bo - a cold spicy beef salad.
-It’s quiet, kind of fancy, and a totally acceptable alternative to a place serving six-pound pieces of cake.
+It’s quiet, kind of fancy, and an acceptable alternative to a place serving six-pound pieces of cake.

 Don’t dismiss this place because it’s at the bottom of a Hilton.
 Mirai serves excellent sushi, from sashimi and nigiri to more creative rolls.
 It’s not cheap, because good sushi never is, but it’s also not super fancy or overpriced.
 It’s one of our favorite sushi spots in the city, and good enough to warrant a visit even if you’re not already in the area.